Operating a mandatory occurrence reporting system

 The principal designer and principal contractor must establish and operate a mandatory occurrence reporting (MOR) system, during:

-• work on an existing higher-risk building that causes it to stop being a higher-risk building
+- work to an existing building that either makes it a higher-risk building, or stops it being a higher-risk building

 A higher-risk building is a building that has at least: